How Arizonans are Accessing Primary Care Providers

 Increasing access to primary care practitioners can improve health outcomes by supporting the early detection of disease, managing long-term or chronic conditions, and providing preventive care.

-Access to Primary Care Practitioners data is updated annually and are available for the following localities:
+Access to Primary Care Providers data are updated annually and are available for the nation, states, and counties.